garethr/nginx-json-proxy/README.md

 ## Usage

-You can test out the example by running nginx via foreman:
+You can test out the example by running openresty:

-    bundle exec foreman start
+    openresty -c `pwd`/config/nginx.conf

 Then making requests via curl: